This is the first stage of our training and is required to progress to Stage 2, the certificate stage.

 Our approach is that therapy should be adapted to fit the client rather than the client being forced to adapt to the therapy.
 This flexible, eclectic approach is followed through in later stages of training to give you a broad-based psychotherapeutic framework.

-There are two essays (1500 words each) and SCARF (your self-reflection development log) to complete; the essays are designed to help you to acclimatise to the academic content of your chosen pathway, SCARF introduces you to self-reflection as an important element of clinical practice.
+There is one 1500 word essay and a self-reflective journal (SCARF) to complete; the essays are designed to help you to acclimatise to the academic content of your chosen pathway, SCARF introduces you to self-reflection as an important element of clinical practice.
+You will also be required to submit a recorded session of you working with a colleague with hypnosis so that we can support your practical work and developing skills.

 The Four Modules of Stage 1: